set-soft/AudioSeparation/README.md

 look for *Audio Separation*

 If you want to do it manually you'll find the nodes in the *audio/separation* category.
-Or you can use the search menu, double click in the canvas and then type **MDX**:
+Or you can use the search menu, double click in the canvas and then type **MDX** (or **Demucs**):

 ![ComfyUI Search](doc/node_search.png)

 Choose a node to extract what you want, i.e. *Vocals*.
 The complement output for it will be the instruments, but using a node for *Instrumental* separation you'll usually get a better result than using the *Complement* output.
+In the case of *Demucs* models you get 4 or 6 stems at a time, the "UVR Demucs" is an exception, it just supports Vocals and Other.

 Then simply connect your audio input to the node (i.e. **LoadAudio** node from Comfy core) and connect its output to some audio node (i.e. **PreviewAudio** or **SaveAudio** nodes from Comfy core).